-Dr. Krist is a professor of family medicine and population health at Virginia Commonwealth University (VCU) School of Medicine and an active clinician and teacher at the Fairfax Family Practice Residency.
-He is director of the Virginia Ambulatory Care Outcomes Research Network and director of community-engaged research at the VCU Wright Center, and a member of the Cancer Prevention and Control research program at the VCU Massey Cancer Center.
+Dr. Krist is a professor of family medicine and population health at Virginia Commonwealth University and an active clinician and teacher at the Fairfax Family Practice Residency.
+He is director of the Virginia Ambulatory Care Outcomes Research Network and director of community-engaged research at the VCU Wright Center.